devadrianapostol/understanding-v8-javascript/ast.md

 Spidermonkey has his own AST implementation and is documented as Parse API, and also it [seems Rhino has his own AST implementation](http://ramkulkarni.com/blog/understanding-ast-created-by-mozilla-rhino-parser/) as well and this changes based on the JS version and those specific javascript engines might change.

+To solve these inconsistencies, not that far way, it started the confluence of these differences on the ESTree organisation, creating  [the first AST common specification](https://github.com/estree/estree).